-When the injectors are wired such that the circuit will flow more than 5 amps, the TECgt fires them in peak-and-hold mode.
-When this is happening, the injector current ramps up to approximately 4 amps very quickly, then drops to 1 amp for the remainder of the pulse width.
-See Figure D.1.
-2 for details on peak-and-hold mode.
+When the injectors are wired such that the circuit will flow more than 5 amps, the TEC fires them in peak-and-hold mode.
+When this is happening, the injector current ramps up to approximately 4.4 amps very quickly, then drops to 1.1 amp for the remainder of the pulse width.
+See Figure D.1 2 for details on peak-and-hold mode.

-When an injector circuit is wired so that the circuit will flow less than 2amps, the injectors will be fired in saturation mode.
+When an injector circuit is wired so that the circuit will flow less than 2 amps, the injectors will be fired in saturation mode.
 When this happens, the injectors will ramp up to the maximum amperage determined by the circuit (should be less than 2amps), and keep the current at this level for the remainder of the pulse width.

 The bottom line here is that the injector channels should never be required to remain turned on (in "hold-mode") at a level greater than 2 amps.
-As long as the circuit is capable of flowing more than ~ 5 amps, the TECgt will enter peak-and-hold mode, thus limiting the current output.
+As long as the circuit is capable of flowing more than 5 amps, the TEC will enter peak-and-hold mode, thus limiting the current output.
 Care must be taken when using injector circuits that flow less than 5 amps, since they will not engage the peak-and-hold mode.
 As a result, the injector channels will remain on full current for the entire pulse width.
 Also, if a low impedance injector resistance measures less than 2.20hms when cold, its resistance may increase when warm, so it should not be used on a one-injector-per-driver basis.
-With these points in mind, use Table D.1.
-1 to determine the correct fuel injector type for your application.
+With these points in mind, use Table D.1 1 to determine the correct fuel injector type for your application.

-Table D.1.
-1: Recommended fuel injector selection for various wiring configurations.
-Note that the values given are for individual injector resistance, NOT for the total circuit resistance.
-TBI-style injectors cannot be run with more than one-per-channel.
+Table D.1 1: Recommended fuel injector selection for various wiring configurations.Note that the values given are for individual injector resistance, NOT for the total circuitresistance.TBI-style injectors cannot be run with more than one-per-channel.

-Injector type Individual Injector Resistance for 1 Injector per Driver Individual Injector Resistance for 2 Injectors per Driver Low Impedance 1.1 - 4 ohms 2.2 - 4.4 ohms High Impedance 6 ohms or above 12 ohms or above
+Injector type Individual Injector Resistance for 1 Injector per Driver Individual Injector Resistance for 2 Injectors per Driver Low Impedance 1 - 2.2 ohms 2 - 4.4 ohms High Impedance 6 ohms or above 12 ohms or above

-Figure D.1.
-1: Parallel wiring of fuel injectors.
-Note that injectors have an electrical polarity.
-Typically, positive is on the side marked above.
+Figure D.1 1: Parallel wiring of fuel injectors.
+Note that injectors do not have an electrical polarity, so positive or negative can be placed on either terminal.